pedroams/pokeapi-test/README.md

 # PokeAPI Tests
-A simple repository to create some tests for a open source API PokeAPI available in https://pokeapi.co/, using language javascript with supertest
+A simple repository to create some tests for a open source API available in https://pokeapi.co/, using supertest

 ## Prerequisites
 * [Node](https://nodejs.org/en/)